QuantEcon/GameTheory.jl/docs/src/index.md

 g = NormalFormGame(payoff_bimatrix)
 ```

-After construction of `NormalFormGame`, we can find its Nash Equilibria by using methods of `Games`, for example, `pure_nash` finds all pure action Nash Equilibria by enumeration.
+After constructing a `NormalFormGame`, we can find its Nash Equilibria by using methods of `Games`.
+For example, `pure_nash` finds all pure action Nash Equilibria by enumeration.

 ```@example 1
 pure_nash(g)
 ```

-Please see [notebooks](@ref notebooks) on QuantEcon for more details.
+Please see the [notebooks](@ref notebooks) on QuantEcon for more details.

 ## [Notebooks](@id notebooks)

-Some notebooks of this package is available on [QuantEcon](https://lectures.quantecon.org):
+Some notebooks for this package are available on [QuantEcon](https://lectures.quantecon.org).
+See:

 * [Tools for Game Theory](http://nbviewer.jupyter.org/github/QuantEcon/QuantEcon.notebooks/blob/master/game_theory_jl.ipynb)